You must be logged in to post a review.

 “When it comes to symbolism, wheat has much in common with similar staple crops, such barley, rice, and maize: A symbol of abundance, life, and fertility, wheat has also served as an emblem for deities associated with these notions, such as the Greek goddess of agriculture, Demeter.
 The name of her Roman counterpart, Ceres, gives us the word “cereal”, which in its original usage referred to grains.

-These wheat seeds are believed to be descended from the Ukrainian Halychanka Wheat variety.
-Red Fife wheat was first grown in Canada by Dave Fife and his family on their farm in Otonabee, Ontario near Peterborough in 1842.
+This Red Fife wheat is a Canadian descendant from Galicia, Ukraine, its old local name being Halychanka.
+It was first grown in Canada by Dave Fife in Otonabee, Ontario in 1842.
 By the 1860’s it was distributed and grown across Canada.

 Add to spells or charm bags to draw prosperity to you life, or leave on your altar as an offering to your beloved dead.